florez-alberto/IpfsNFTv1/README.md

 -Ipfs serveur (IPFS Desktop, for instance)

+For this version:

 First, creationJSON.py uploads all the files in "img" directory into IPFS.
-It gets the ipfs hashes and creates metadata json.
-These json can be seen into "json" directory.

-Then, creationFinalHashList.py uploads the json on IPFS and creates a list,"metadata_json_hash_list.txt", that has all the json hashes from ipfs.
+Then it stores the information of this upload in json/list_ipfs.json
+Then pinatapinner will take the hashes and pin them in your personal pinata account.
+I already revoked the api keys so you have to generate your own.
+Then, pinnedHashToJson creates the JSON metadata.
+This is still in works because the metadata order is messed up.
+Finally the creationJSON should take care of uplading it to ipfs, and then a similar script as pinatapinner should finish the job and return a list with the pinned ipfs hashes for this json.